nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list projects
+1. User requests to list projects.
-2. HRConnect shows a list of projects with their ids
+2. HRConnect shows a list of projects with their ids.
-3. User requests to delete a specific project in the list by its id
+3. User requests to delete a specific project in the list by its id.
-4. HRConnect deletes the project
+4. HRConnect deletes the project.

    Use case ends.